-Gabriellson rapidly decided that Volvo could also benefit from having a sports car in their range and wasted little time in finding and commissioning a company which he tasked to design, engineer and produce what would be the first Volvo sports car.
+Gabriellson reached a rapid understanding that Volvo could also benefit from having a sports car in their range and wasted little time in finding and commissioning a company which he tasked to design, engineer and produce what would be the first Volvo sports car.

 Debuting in 1954, the Volvo P1900 was a straightforward 2+2 convertible on a Volvo chassis with its Glasspar designed and produced the polyester body.

 Due to an interminable list of production problems, the first Volvo P1900s only began to trickle of the production lines in 1956, with just 44 produced in its first year.

 The same 1.4-litre powered the Volvo P1900 (86 cu in) B 14 engine fitted on the PV444 with a power boost coming from a pair of SU carburettors that increased the car's power to 52kW (70bhp).